 Smoke alarms are either battery or mains powered with battery backup (depending on the building construction and layout and specific regulations for the building).

 Fire Hose Reels

 Perfect for use on Class A fires, Fire Hose Reels are easily used by one person and have a continuous flow of water during deployment.
-Best used as a first point of attack, these fire safety measures are stored in fire hose reel cabinets and are effective at controlling a fire before it gets out of control, but should not be used on electrical, flammable liquid or cooking fat fires, as water can drastically increase the size and veracity of these fires.
+Best used as a first point of attack, these fire safety measures are stored in fire hose reel cabinets and are effective at controlling a fire before it gets out of control, but should not be used on electrical, flammable liquid or cooking fat fires, as water can drastically increase the size and ferocity of these fires.

 Fire Water Sprinklers

 Fire Water Sprinklers provide highly effective fire suppression that doesn’t take up space or require a manual use or waste water.
 Automatic sprinkler (wet pipe) systems can conserve thousands of litres with each use and provide a huge range of coverage to extinguish most fires.
-These fire safety measures automatically detect fire, send out the alarm and deploy water to supress the fire.
+These fire safety measures automatically detect fire, send out the alarm and deploy water to suppress the fire.

 Fire Safety Signs